 These and many other undiagnosed disorders can severely damage a child’s odds of academic success.
 Research from the Essilor Vision Foundation shows that children with sub-20/20 visual acuity were three times more likely to fail a grade than their peers.
 Children with visual disorders are also more likely to produce errors and mistakes in classwork and tests.

 As you might guess, academic struggles don’t make life any easier for growing children and social development.
 Researchers have even worked to find a link between low vision and delinquency.

 US researchers found that 70 percent of first-time offenders had vision problems of some sort.
 However, it’s worth noting that there’s plenty of controversy surrounding this particular topic.

 Whether or not you believe that an undiagnosed need for glasses can give rise to criminal behavior, the rest of the evidence is unsurprisingly clear.
 Kids with poor vision often struggle to make their way through school.

 Social Development Difficulties

-A few of the emotional and social difficulties detailed by Miller’s talk are tied into academic performance.
+A few of the emotional and social difficulties detailed in Miller’s talk are tied to academic performance.
 But that’s not quite the whole story.
 Another key metric of social success is (even if it’s a bit soulless) career success.
 Children with low vision tend to struggle in this category as well.